chriskrycho/v5.chriskrycho.com/site/notes/2025/01/Improving jj-gcp with JSON Schema and schemars.md

 The big takeaways for me from this exercise:

 1. Being able to use a <abbr title="JavaScript Object Notation">JSON</abbr> Schema like this is super handy for constraining model output.
-This is old nes to folks who have been hacking on <abbr title="large language model">LLM</abbr>-based tools for a while, and I have *known* about this for quite some time, but it’s always something else to put it into practice, and I thought it would probably be new to at least some of you reading, as well!
+This is old news to folks who have been hacking on <abbr title="large language model">LLM</abbr>-based tools for a while, and I have *known* about this for quite some time, but it’s always something else to put it into practice, and I thought it would probably be new to at least some of you reading, as well!

 2. The schemars library is *fantastic*.
 I used the inline version of regexes, because that was most convenient, but there are a bunch of other ways to do it, including referring to regexes in scope to refer to by name.
 Generating a <abbr title="JavaScript Object Notation">JSON</abbr> Schema with it was basically trivial.